How to import data

 Daily at 7:00.

-Holistics provides you with four loading modes to accommodate your different needs:
+Holistics provides you with four loading modes (Full, Append, Incremental, Upsert) to accommodate your different needs.
+For more information, please refer to Storage Mode.

 Source Column names could be arbitrary if the data source is not a standardized one (for example CSV files, or Google Sheets).
 By default, Holistics will normalize the source column names (use all lowercase alpha-numeric characters and underscores).
 However, users should still pay attention to the different naming conventions supported by databases and make changes accordingly.